hypergraphql/hypergraphql/sources/documentation.md

 permalink: /documentation/
 ---

+## Summary

+HyperGraphQL serves two key objectives:

+- hiding the complexities of the Semantic Web stack behind the GraphQL server, thus enabling access to linked data via a simpler and more familiar to many clients GraphQL interface;
+- providing a flexible mechanism for restricting access to RDF stores down to naturally definable subsets of (tree-shaped) queries, which can be efficiently handled by the RDF stores, thus minimising the impact on the stores' availability.

+The responses of HyperGraphQL are [JSON-LD](http://json-ld.org) objects that convey full semantic context of the fetched data.
+This makes HyperGraphQL a natural [Linked Data Fragment](http://linkeddatafragments.org) interface for hypermedia-enabled Web APIs, backed by RDF stores.

 ## GraphQL schema + RDF/service mapping = HyperGraphQL server

 To set up a HyperGraphQL server you only need to provide your GraphQL type schema and its mapping to the target RDF vocabulary and SPARQL endpoints.
 The complete GraphQL wiring is conducted automatically on initiating the server.